ShinyClient-Beta/Data/README.md

-# This is deprecated, new Shiny versions will use the client meta instead
+# Portion of the website

+This repo is dedicated to hosting files shiny needs for its internet connected features